 If a product injures you, seek immediate medical care for your injuries.
 Documenting injuries is essential for a product liability claim.
 You must prove that the product caused your injuries.

 Do not get rid of the product unless it is unsafe to keep.
 Secure the product, including instructions, packaging, and all parts of the product.
-An Oklahoma City product liability lawyer can retain experts to examine the product to determine how it is defective and why it caused your injury.
+A personal injury lawyer in OKC can retain experts to examine the product to determine how it is defective and why it caused your injury.